 Touring Edinburgh’s Vaults

 The Edinburgh vaults are a series of underground chambers in the space beneath South Bridge in the city centre.
 They are sometimes confused for underground streets but they are actually just a series of rooms.
-The South Bridge vaults have been used in the past as drinking dens, a space for illicit trade, and as shelter by the poorest of Edinburgh’s society, who may have been targeted by murders and body snatchers in times past (more on that later!).
+The South Bridge vaults have been used in the past as drinking dens, a space for illicit trade, and as shelter by the poorest of Edinburgh’s society, who may have been targeted by murderers and body snatchers in times past (more on that later!).
 The Edinburgh vaults are said to be haunted and you can take a ghost tour through the chambers to see what you think for yourself.
 Be prepared, they turn the lights out…

 The unexplainable Gilmerton Cove